Modular flavour symmetry and orbifolds: Modular symmetries in the orbifold approach

 \section{Modular $S_4$ symmetries in the orbifold approach}

 So far we have considered possible orbifolds in which the VEVs of the moduli fields $\tau_i$ are fixed at least partially by the geometry.
 We now turn to the modular symmetries of the fields $\tau_i$ which are broken by the VEVs of the moduli fields $\tau_i$.
 In general such modular symmetries are infinite but have a series of infinite normal subgroups called the principle congruence subgroups $\Gamma (N)$ of level $N$, whose elements are equal to the $2\times 2 $ unit matrix mod $N$ (where typically $N$ is an integer called the level of the group).

+These matrix modular transformations are applied to the 2 extra dimensional basis vectors $\{1,\tau\}$ and are such that the lattice these vectors generate remains invariant.
+In this work we study 10 dimensional orbifolds where we restrict ourselves to the case where the 6 extra dimensions are factorisable into 3 independent tori $\mathbb{T}^2_1\times\mathbb{T}^2_2\times\mathbb{T}^2_3$.
+Each torus generated by it own set of basis vectors $\{1,\tau_i\}$ and therefore each of them has an independent modular symmetry, making the general modular symmetry the direct product of each one corresponding to each torus.

 For a given choice of level $N>2$, the quotient group $\Gamma_N=PSL(2,\mathbb{Z})/\Gamma (N)$ is finite and may be identified with the groups $\Gamma_N=A_4,S_4,A_5$ for levels $N=3,4,5$, which may be subsequently be used as a family symmetry~\cite{Feruglio:2017spp}.
 In this section we consider the case $N=4$ which corresponds to modular $S_4$ symmetries.

 With two extra dimensions the single complex modulus $\tau$ has an infinite modular symmetry $\overline{\Gamma}=SL(2,\mathbb{Z})$ as follows.
 The modular group $\overline{\Gamma}$ is the group of linear fraction transformations which acts on the complex modulus $\tau$ in the upper half complex plane as follow,